Contrary to the popular saying, what you don’t know CAN hurt you.

-In present day, owners register the Easement on the dominant and servient property.
+In present day, most owners or Lawyers choose to register the Easement on Title.
+A Document is registered in the parcel register of the servient and, sometimes the dominant property.
 This was not always the case.
 To ensure the possibility of Easement is thoroughly explored, lawyers recommend performing a Parcel Search of the subject property, as well as all adjacent properties.
-You can request a search at the region’s assigned Land Regsitry Offices, or via Teranet.
+You can request a search at the region’s assigned Land Registry Offices, or via Teranet.

 The Ontario Agreement of Purchase and Sale

 OREA’s Agreement of Purchase and Sale protects purchasers from undisclosed easements.
 According to Clause 10, if the solicitor discovers an easement on or before the requisition date, the purchaser can object.
 The clause excludes minor easements for public services and utilities.